scooter99boston/bbu-gf/docs/gf_info/masterdoc.md

 ## Preface
 This is an official document of the ​Bedrock Business Utility Governance Framework​ ("BBU-GF").
 If you have comments or suggestions, we invite you to submit them using our [issue tracker](https://github.com/bedrock-consortium/bbu-gf/issues).
-If you are interested in joining the Bedrock Consortium, please fell free to [contact us](https://bedrock-consortium.github.io/bbu-gf/contact_us/).
+If you are interested in joining the Bedrock Consortium, please feel free to [contact us](https://bedrock-consortium.github.io/bbu-gf/contact_us/).

 ## Version Control